From smart homes to autonomous cars, connected living is no longer a scene from a sci-fi movie but very true reality.

 Thales On-Demand Subscription Manager (OSM)

-For OEMs that want to deliver more value to their consumers, Thales offers the On-Demand Subscription Manager solution.
+Thales offers the On-Demand Subscription Manager solution for OEMs that want to deliver more value to their consumers.
 Based on the latest GSMA specifications and built on Global Platform standards, OSM empowers OEM to provide seamless subscription management capabilities to its consumers.
-OSM enables OEM to develop their own partnership strategy with MNOs across the globe.
+OSM enables OEM to develop its own partnership strategy with MNOs across the globe.

 Download the brochure

 Based on GSMA’s specifications, the eSIM (or eUICC) is an evolution of the SIM card, tailored to meet miniaturization requirements, ruggedness, and security.

 With the eSIM, OEMs have the peace of mind that their consumer devices will connect easily to cellular networks, no matter which part of the globe they are shipped.

 Learn more about eSIM